igorwho/linequest/README.md

 ### Installing

 Copy the files to server root directory.
-And access the serve address in your web browser.
+And access the server address in your web browser.
+Other instructions can be accessed in https://usp.br/line/linequest/.

 ## Authors